We Are Revolting: Live & Obscure 1990–1994

-We Are Revolting: Live & Obscure 1990–1994 was a compilation album by Me Mom & Morgentaler, released in 1994 on Chooch Records.
+We Are Revolting: Live & Obscure 1990–1994 is a compilation album by Me Mom & Morgentaler, released in 1994 on Chooch Records.
 It was the band's final release, and compiled several live and rare tracks from the band's catalogue.
 The album was also rereleased in 1999 on Stomp Records.

 Several of the songs were incorrectly labelled on the original 1994 release.